Doubly magic optical trapping for Cs atom hyperfine clock transitions

 The international primary standard for time is the Cs atom ground state hyperfine clock transition $|3,0\rangle \leftrightarrow |4,0\rangle$ which is defined to have a frequency of 9192631770 Hz.
 Coherent control of alkali atom clock states is of great interest for precision measurements\cite{Romalis1999} and for encoding neutral atom qubits for quantum computation experiments\cite{Negretti2011}.
 Although the clock states have excellent coherence properties in a field free environment, fluctuations of optical and magnetic trapping and bias fields lead to differential shifts of the clock state energies causing decoherence.

-A large amount of recent work has been devoted to finding magic trapping conditions for which variations of external fields do not lead to a differential shift of the clock state energies.
-For alkali atom hyperfine transitions there are magic conditions for hyperfine Zeeman states with $M_F\ne 0$\cite{ChoiCho2007,Flambaum2008,Rosenbusch2009,HKim2013} which eliminate sensitivity to fluctuations of the trapping light but are still sensitive to magnetic noise.
-There are also magic conditions for states with $M_F=0$ which are insensitive to light fluctuations at the cost of increased sensitivity to magnetic noise due to the requirement of a relatively large magnetic bias field of several Gauss\cite{Lundblad2010,Dudin2010,Derevianko2010a}.
-In \cite{Derevianko2010b,Chicireanu2011} doubly magic traps were proposed which use $M_F\ne0$ states with elliptically polarized light to cancel the sensitivity to fluctuations of both light and magnetic fields.
+A large amount of recent work has been devoted to finding magic trapping conditions for which variations of external fields do not lead to a differential shift $\delta E$ of the clock state energies.
+For alkali atom hyperfine transitions there are magic conditions for hyperfine Zeeman states with $M_F\ne 0$\cite{ChoiCho2007,Flambaum2008,Rosenbusch2009,HKim2013} which eliminate sensitivity to fluctuations of the trapping light intensity but are still sensitive to magnetic noise ($d\delta E/d\Omega^2 =0,~ d\delta E/dB\ne 0$ with $\Omega^2$ proportional to the light intensity and $B$ the magnetic field).
+There are also magic conditions for states with $M_F=0$ which are insensitive to light fluctuations at the cost of increased sensitivity to magnetic noise($d\delta E/d\Omega^2 =0,~ d\delta E/dB\gg 0$) due to the requirement of a relatively large magnetic bias field of several Gauss\cite{Lundblad2010,Dudin2010,Derevianko2010a}.
+In \cite{Derevianko2010b,Chicireanu2011} doubly magic traps were proposed which use $M_F\ne0$ states with elliptically polarized light to cancel the sensitivity to fluctuations of both light intensity and magnetic field strength ($d\delta E/d\Omega^2 =0$ and $d\delta E/dB= 0$).
+We assume, as is normally done, that there are no fluctuations of the light polarization state.
 These doubly magic conditions were restricted to certain wavelength ranges and required very precise preparation of the field polarization state.
+Doubly magic conditions have also been found for magnetically trapped atoms with microwave frequency dressing fields\cite{Sarkany2014,Kazakov2015}.